teimurjan/teimurjan.github.io.development/src/posts/react-applications-optimization.md

 }
 ```

-It's not so clear but for every call of render, the options are a newly created object.
-But as the values are always the same, we can just extract it to a variable.
+It's not obvious that the options are a newly created object on every call of `render`.
+The values are always the same, the pointers are not.
+Let's extract this property to a variable, so the object is created outside of the `render`.

 ```js
 const TODO_LIST_OPTIONS = {